danpla/dpscreenocr/doc/manual.md

 *   Unix-like systems: `~/.config/dpscreenocr`

-Each line in settings.cfg contains an option in the form of key-value pair.
-To reset an option to the default value, remove it from the file; to reset all options, clear or delete the file.
-Be aware that dpScreenOCR rewrites settings on exit, so make sure you close the program before making changes.

-A value can be one of the following types:

-*   String - a sequence of characters.
+Each line in settings.cfg contains an option as a key-value pair.
+A value is a string, which, depending on the option, should represent a boolean (`true` or `false`), number (like `10` or `-5`), file path, arbitrary text, etc.

-    Enclose a string in double quotes to preserve leading or trailing whitespace characters, or if the text itself begins and ends with a double quote.

-    Strings can contain the following escape sequences:
+You can enclose the string in double quotes to preserve leading or trailing whitespace characters, or if the text itself begins and ends with a double quote.
+Strings can contain the following escape
+sequences:

 *   `\b` - backspace
 *   `\f` - form feed
 *   `\n` - line feed
 *   `\r` - carriage return
 *   `\t` - tabulation

-    Any other character preceded by `\` is inserted as is.
+Any other character preceded by `\` is kept as is.
 Escaping a tabulation is optional.

-*   Boolean: `true` or `false`.

-*   Number, like `10` or `-5`.
+To reset an option to the default value, remove it from settings.cfg;
+to reset all options, clear or delete the file.
+Be aware that dpScreenOCR rewrites settings on exit, so make sure you close the program before making changes.

-Here is the list of all options that can only be changed by editing the settings file:
+Here is the list of options that can only be changed by editing the settings file:

 *   `action_copy_to_clipboard_text_separator` (`\n\n` by default)
     specify the separator for multiple texts for "Copy text to